rameshkittur/JAVA/README.md

 # JAVA
 // Author ramesh kittur

-this repository contains the fundamentals and basics of JAVA
+This repository contains the fundamentals and basics of JAVA